Autoencoders-compression-anomaly/AE-Compression-pytorch/README.md

 It strives to be easy to experiment with, but also parallelizable and GPU-friendly in order to aid hyperparameters scans on clusters.

 This repository is developed by Erik Wallin, as a bachelor project at Lund University.
 Builds directly on the master thesis [project](https://github.com/erwulff/lth_thesis_project) of Eric Wulff.
 Technical explanations can be found in his [thesis](https://lup.lub.lu.se/student-papers/search/publication/9004751).
+Erik Wallin's thesis holds further details (link will be here soon).

 [Setup](#setup)